Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: Introduction

 \subsection{Objectives and contributions}

-In the last decades, many procedures for inference on estimating unconditional and conditional extreme events have been developed \citep[see][to name a few]{beirlant2006, dehaan+f06, wang2012, goegebeur2014, wang2015, einmahl2016, daouia2022}.
-Even though there are several papers on Bayesian inference for the POT method (\citealt{coles2003anticipating}, \citealt{beirlant2006} Ch.
-11, \citealt{tancredi2006}, \citealt{fuquene2015semi}, \citealt{do2016bayesian}, \citealt{northrop2016}, to name a few), since POT inference theory is generally challenging, there are no asymptotic results for such proposals, as far as we known.
-Even more importantly, the ambitious and challenging problem of predicting future extreme events according to a proper probabilistic forecasting approach has received little or no attention to date, for all we know.
-An accessible approach to probabilistic forecasting can be achieved by adopting the Bayesian paradigm, which allows to derive the distribution of future unobserved values conditionally on the observed ones by the so-called posterior predictive distribution.
-The main contributions of this article are in short (and next detailed) to provide: a solid theory for the unconditional and conditional Bayesian inference with the POT method; mathematical guarantees on the accuracy of probabilistic forecasting based on the posterior predictive distribution.
+In the last decades, numerous inference methods for both unconditional and conditional extreme events have been developed (see, e.g., \cite{beirlant2006, daouia2022, dehaan+f06, einmahl2016, goegebeur2014, wang2015, wang2012}).
+While several studies have explored Bayesian inference for the POT method (see Ch.
+11 in \cite{beirlant2006} and \cite{coles2003anticipating, do2016bayesian, fuquene2015semi, northrop2016, tancredi2006}), establishing a rigorous inferential theory remains a significant challenge.
+To the best of our knowledge, no asymptotic results have been derived for these Bayesian approaches.
+More importantly, the ambitious and complex problem of predicting future extreme events within a proper statistical predictive framework has received little attention, with the notable exception of \cite{hall2002effect}.
+A practical and accessible approach to forecasting such events can be achieved through the Bayesian paradigm, which naturally yields the posterior predictive distribution—an estimator of the conditional distribution of an out-of-sample random variable, given that it exceeds a sufficiently high threshold, representative of future extreme events.
+The main contributions of this article can be summarized as follows (with a detailed discussion to follow): (i) establishing a rigorous theoretical foundation for Bayesian inference in both unconditional and conditional settings within the POT framework; (ii) providing mathematical guarantees on the accuracy of forecasts based on the posterior predictive distribution.